Tim Blake Nelson: Career

 Nelson's debut play, Eye of God, was produced at Seattle Repertory Theatre in 1992.
 The Grey Zone premiered at MCC Theater in New York in 1996, where his 1998 work Anadarko was produced.
 He was a co-star of the sketch comedy show The Unnaturals, which ran on HA! (later CTV, and would turn into Comedy Central) between 1989 and 1991, alongside Paul Zaloom, John Mariano and Siobhan Fallon Hogan.

 Nelson has appeared as an actor in film, TV and theatre.
 He had a featured role as Delmar in the film O Brother, Where Art Thou?
 According to directors Joel and Ethan Coen, he was the only one in the cast or crew who had read Homer's Odyssey, a story upon which the film is loosely based.
-He sang "In the Jailhouse Now" on the film's soundtrack (which received a Grammy for Album of the Year in 2002).
-He has had a number of supporting performances in feature films such as Minority Report, Syriana and Lincoln.
-He also appeared in Marvel Comics adaptations The Incredible Hulk and Fantastic Four.
-He portrayed Ralph Myers in the drama/legal drama Just Mercy (2019).
+He sang "In the Jailhouse Now" on the film's soundtrack (which received a Grammy Award for Album of the Year in 2002).
+He has had a number of supporting performances in feature films such as Holes, Minority Report, Syriana and Lincoln.
+He also appeared in Marvel Comics adaptations The Incredible Hulk, Fantastic Four, and Captain America: Brave New World.

 Nelson narrated the 2001 audiobook At the Altar of Speed: The Fast Life and Tragic Death of Dale Earnhardt, Sr. He appeared on stage extensively off-Broadway in New York at theatres including Manhattan Theater Club, Playwrights Horizons, Manhattan Class Company, Soho Repertory Theater, New York Theatre Workshop, and Central Park's Open Air Theater in the Shakespeare plays Richard III, Troilus and Cressida, and A Midsummer Night's Dream.